andrewkhabweri-spec/lamix/README.md

 # Migration & Seeder CLI Tool
 This package supports MySQL (mysql2), PostgreSQL (pg), and SQLite (sqlite3).
-A simple Node.js CLI for generating and running database migrations and seeders with MySQL, using a custom DB wrapper.
+A simple Node.js CLI for generating Models and running database migrations and seeders with MySQL, using a custom DB wrapper.

 ---
 get all Usage in examples provided for any issue or support get in tourch @ `andrewkhabweri@gmail.com`